shoubhikraj/UV_vis_project/xTB/benchmark/README.txt

-The benchmark_molecules.csv files contains the molecules used for benchmarking, containing 20 molecules and their absorption peaks.
+The benchmark_molecules.csv files contains the molecules used for benchmarking, containing 20 randomly selected molecules from the training set and their absorption peaks.
 The column "lambda_max_exp_nm" contained the experimentally recorded absorption wavelengths in nanometres, while the "abs_max_ev" column contains the absorption maxima in eV units, converted from nm.
-To run the calculations on those molecules, do the following in order:
+To run the calculations on those molecules from scratch delete all of the molfiles and output files, and then do the following in order:

 1. run ./generated_molfiles/generate_mol.py => this generated molfiles from SMILES using RDKit.
 (The python packages pandas and rdkit must be installed)